A guide to running your own after-school Design Club

 Like everything from The New York Times Magazine, the final result shows serious attention and thought – and a bit of playfulness, too.
 Says Chloe Scheffe, a designer at the magazine who worked on the specimen: "My favorite part is that it begins with 'A' on the inside front, and ends with 'Z' in the inside back – effectively making the whole thing an alphabet."

-"The New York Times Magazine Type: 2015–Present" runs from 1 June – 5 September 2017 at the Type Directors Club.
-The exhibition is free and open to the public Monday to Friday, 9 am to 4 pm by appointment only.
-Call 212-633-8943 or email director@tdc.org.
+"The New York Times Magazine Type: 2015–Present" ran from 1 June – 5 September 2017 at the Type Directors Club.